inoxlang/inox/docs/builtin.md

 ```
 ### fs.read

-the fs.read function behaves exactly like the read function but only works on files & directories..
+the fs.read function behaves exactly like the read function but only works on files & directories.
 ### fs.read_file

-the fs.read function behaves exactly like the read function but only works on files..
+the fs.read function behaves exactly like the read function but only works on files.
 ### fs.ls

-the fs.ls function takes a directory path or a path pattern as first argument and returns a list of entries, if no argument is provided the ./ directory is used..
+the fs.ls function takes a directory path or a path pattern as first argument and returns a list of entries, if no argument is provided the ./ directory is used.

 **examples**